Mountain View Green Building Code

 Answers to Common Questions on the new Reach Code requirements |

-All project submitted on or after January 1, 2023 are subject to the Mountain View Green Building Code and Reach Code requirements per Chapter 8, Division III of the Mountain View City Code.
+All building and fire permits submitted on or after January 1, 2026 are subject to the 2025 Mountain View Green Building Code per Chapter 8 of the City Code.

-The Mountain View Green Building Code (MVGBC) amends the State-mandated California Green Building Code (CalGreen) to include local green building standards and requirements for private development.
-The MVGBC applies green building requirements per building type and threshold to new construction, residential additions and commercial/industrial tenant improvements and includes energy efficiency standards that exceed the current Building Energy Efficiency Standards.
+The Mountain View Green Building Code (MVGBC) amends the State-mandated California Green Building Standards Code (CalGreen) to include local green building requirements for private development.
+The MVGBC applies green building requirements per building type to new residential and nonresidential construction, additions, and improvements to existing buildings.

-The MVGBC does not require formal certification from a third-party organization.
-Instead, projects will be required to be designed and constructed to “meet the intent” of a third-party rating system.
+The MVGBC does not require formal certification from a third-party organization unless required by a Precise Plan.
+Instead, projects are required to be designed and constructed to “meet the intent” of a third-party rating system.

 Other Information and Resources